DzaboffCodes/Boss_Machine_Project_Codecademy/README.md

 - Frontend-backend integration with CORS
 - Modular code organization for scalability

-## 🎮 Demo

-[Include screenshots or GIFs of your application in action]

----

 *This project was built as part of learning full-stack web development, focusing on backend API design and Express.js fundamentals.*